SomeoddpilotInc/Someoddpilot-Coding-Style/css.md

 CSS should not be handwritten.
 It should be preprocessed through [SASS][sass] to increase reusabliity, abstraction, and conciseness.

+## Bootstrap

+The [Twitter Bootstrap 3.0][bootstrap] forms the base of our styling providing great, up to date boilerplate styling which is easy to mold and adapt.

+Bootstrap's style should be extended using the [SASS port][bootstrapSass].

 ## Compass

 We are experimenting with [Compass][compass] for providing great useful mixins and processing functions.
 Use it!